 The job of an Assistant State's Attorney is often regarded as an entry-level training position for a lawyer and a stepping stone to more prestigious legal employment in the future.
 Besides court and legal work, Assistant and Deputy State's Attorneys also work with law enforcement officials and public outreach.
 In Hennepin County, for example, a community prosecution program brings prosecutors, police, residents, business owners and others in an area dealing with high crime together to maximize cooperation and increase successes in arrests and prosecutions [source: Hennepin County Attorney].

-For lots more information on the legal system, see the links on the next page.
+For lots more information on the legal system, see the links below.